Walmart NW Arkansas Championship

 Procter & Gamble (P&G), a manufacturer of a wide range of consumer goods, became the title sponsor in 2008.
 The 2008 and 2009 editions were prefaced with "P&G Beauty", with the word "Beauty" dropped starting in 2010.
 Walmart, based in nearby Bentonville and the world's largest public corporation, became the presenting sponsor in 2010.
 Walmart became the title sponsor in 2011, with P&G as the presenting sponsor.

 History

 Due to inclement weather in 2007, only the first round on Friday was completed which classified it as an "unofficial tournament."
 An LPGA event must be at least 36 holes to qualify as official.
 Stacy Lewis, then a senior at the University of Arkansas, led after 18 holes and was declared the unofficial winner.
 The tournament purse was cut in half and all professionals received winnings based on 50% of what they would have earned had the tournament been completed.
 Because Lewis was an amateur she received no earnings, and all earnings by LPGA members were considered unofficial.
+In 2025, heavy rain also resulted in only one round being completed.
+Similar to 2007, the win was considered unofficial, however, the players received two-thirds ($2 million of $3 million) the original purse payout.